c0m4r/up/README.md

 Lets you upload multiple images in a row and see them all in one view.
 Generates embed codes and a permalink.
 No bullshit steps along the way.

+Images are being verified and re-created from the content to provide some layer of security against exploits.

 ![image](https://github.com/c0m4r/up/assets/6292788/3cfa5183-c7db-44be-b9c3-e18ef564252d)

 ## Deps